arnodelorme/wp15/docs/workflow.md

 # Ideas for testing and sanity checks

-The comparison between the participant-merged and the participant-all is already specified above.
+The comparison between the subjects-merged and the input-copy is already specified above.

 Compare the file and directory structure of `group-xxx` with those of `group-all`.